devyn/leafman/README.markdown

     $ bzr co http://localhost:8585/<project>.project/files/ <where-to-checkout-to> # using bazaar
     $ darcs get --lazy http://localhost:8585/<project>.project/files/ <where-to-get-to> # using darcs

-Mercurial is not working because static-http support is broken, and will not be supported until it is fixed.
+Mercurial is not working because we don't support range requests yet, which static-http on Mercurial needs.

 **New!** Easy cloning: